TWilmer/opencv-1/README.md

 [OpenCV](http://opencv.org) Java bindings packaged with native libraries, seamlessly delivered as a turn-key Maven dependency.

 ## Fork Notes
+###  Soft Soft Fork

+this is a  fork to support my Raspberry PI setup

 ### Soft Fork